Gordon Southern1

 - Appears on charts:

 Elizabeth Anne Kind was born about 1867 in Southbridge, Massachusetts, USA.1,2 She was the daughter of Frederick Kind and Annie Archer.
-She married Benjamin Francis Greathead, son of Thomas Greathead and Ellen ..., on 12 September 1889 in St Anne's Church, Lowell, Middlesex County, Massachusetts, USA, Some records state Elizabeth is called Alice with an address of 263 Broadway working in a variety store.2,3 In the census of 9 June 1900 in 42 Maple Drive, Lowell, Middlesex County, Massachusetts, USA, she was listed as the wife of Benjamin Francis Greathead.4 In the census of 20 April 1910 in 63 Blossom Street, Lowell, Middlesex County, Massachusetts, USA, she was listed as the wife of Benjamin Francis Greathead.5 In the census of 5 January 1920 in 27 Penn Avenue, Lowell, Middlesex County, Massachusetts, USA, she was listed as the wife of Benjamin Francis Greathead.6 In the census of 2 April 1930 in 27 Penn Avenue, Lowell, Middlesex County, Massachusetts, USA, she was listed as the wife of Benjamin Francis Greathead.7
+She married Benjamin Francis Greathead, son of Thomas Greathead and Ellen Holland, on 12 September 1889 in St Anne's, Lowell, Middlesex County, Massachusetts, USA, Benjamin aged 22 was a machinist, Elizabeth aged 23 was an operator.2,3,4 In the census of 9 June 1900 in 42 Maple Drive, Lowell, Middlesex County, Massachusetts, USA, she was listed as the wife of Benjamin Francis Greathead.5 In the census of 20 April 1910 in 63 Blossom Street, Lowell, Middlesex County, Massachusetts, USA, she was listed as the wife of Benjamin Francis Greathead.6 In the census of 5 January 1920 in 27 Penn Avenue, Lowell, Middlesex County, Massachusetts, USA, she was listed as the wife of Benjamin Francis Greathead.7 In the census of 2 April 1930 in 27 Penn Avenue, Lowell, Middlesex County, Massachusetts, USA, she was listed as the wife of Benjamin Francis Greathead.8

 Children of Elizabeth Anne Kind and Benjamin Francis Greathead